wyatt-vaughan/Visual_Bukkit_Cheatsheet/section_1_introduction/README.md

 # Section 1.
 Introductiom
 Welcome to the Visual Bukkit Cheatsheet, if you have any questions/concerns/comments leave it under the Issues tab.
 ## What is Visual Bukkit
 Visual Bukkit is a visual programming language for Bukkit plugins, allowing you to create plugins without knowing Java.
+Using code from both Spigot and Custom VB blocks, you can create nearly anything you can dream of.
+With vibrant colors and quick snapping nodes and blocks, learning to make amazing bukkit plugins is only a couple clicks away.

+## Common Uses
+Visual Bukkit can be used to create anything but some things are just easier to find a plugin that already exsists.
+Visual Bukkit is made for adding small changes to already simple plugins.
+Some examples of plugins made with VB are...
+1.
+2.
+3.

 ## Reading this document
 As Visual Bukkit changes the UI this section will update how to interpret the rest of the Visual Bukkit Cheatsheet